Are you wondering what a brindle pitbull is?

 These misconceptions might have been accrued from the confusion about the Brindle Pitbull being a recessive gene thus making them less occurring than others.

-The Pittie’s coat is derived from an animal’s phenotype which becomes apparent in the skin colour, just like genes in human beings.
+The brindle coat color is derived from an animal’s phenotype which becomes apparent in the skin color, just like genes in human beings.

 However, they are not as rare as people think.
-You can even find this coat colour in other breeds too like the Boxers and Greyhounds.
+You can even find this coat color in other breeds too like Boxers and Greyhounds.

 Brindle Pitbull Appearance